danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

 Symstatic has a few built-in types:

-- Symbols: Free symbols that can be compared between them.
-Any variable that you refer to and is not attached to a value already is treated as a symbol.

-- BigIntegers: Signed, arbitrary precision integers.
-You can write them in decimal form.
+- Integers: Signed, arbitrary precision integers.
+You can write them in decimal form, or the usual prefixed binary (`0x`), octal (`0o`) or hex (`0x`) form.

-- BigDecimals: Signed, arbitrary precision decimal numbers.
+- Decimals: Signed, arbitrary precision decimal numbers.
 You can write them in decimal form with a dot.

-- Fractions: Signed, arbitrary precision fractions, made with BigIntegers.
+- Fractions: Signed, arbitrary precision fractions, made with Integers.
 You can write them like this: `1 // 2`.

 - Characters: Old-fashioned ASCII characters.
 You can write them like this: `'x'`, where `x` is a representation of some ASCII value.
 (Support for escaped characters is pretty bad right now!)